Rates and fees verified as correct at 28 July, 2021. Other information correct at the time of writing. Advertiser disclosure.

-You can send out and receive money from a range of major currencies with Wise including pounds, USD and Euro but there are some currencies that are only available to send out.
+You can send out and receive money from a range of major currencies with Wise, including pounds, USD and Euro.
+However, keep in mind that some currencies are only available to send out.
 See below for today’s rates for currencies that Mozo can help you to compare.

 |Currency||At today's Wise Rate, 1 AUD buys*||For 10,000 AUD recipient will get|

 Danish Krone (DKK)

 Saudi Riyal (SAR)